Kavita Srinivasan

 Kavita Srinivasan is an Indian actress, producer, director and screenwriter based in Nepal.
 She is known for the Nepali online sitcom P.S.
 Zindagi (2016).

 Personal life

 Srinivasan grew up in Papua New Guinea, Zambia, India, and USA.
-She studied Biochemistry from Brandeis University and completed her Bachelor’s degree in Architecture and City Planning from the Massachusetts Institute of Technology (MIT).
+She studied Biochemistry at Brandeis University and completed her Bachelor’s degree in Architecture and City Planning from the Massachusetts Institute of Technology (MIT).
 She also takes part in theater and productions.

 Career

 Srinivasan made her Hindi debut in Kurbaan in 2009 and has starred in South Indian movies as well.
 She made her Telugu debut in the movie Kalicharan in 2013 and her Tamil debut in Adiyum Andamum in 2014.